pypa/distlib/docs/internals.rst

             to locate distributions.
             """

-        def find(self, requirement, tests=False):
+        def find(self, requirement, meta_extras=None, prereleases=False):
             """
             Find a distribution matching requirement and all distributions it depends on.
-Use the ``tests`` argument to determine whether distributions used only for testing should be included in the results.
+Use the ``meta_extras`` argument to determine whether distributions used only for build, test etc. should be included in the results.
 Allow ``requirement`` to be either a :class:`Distribution` instance or a string expressing a requirement.
+If ``prereleases`` is True, treat pre-releases as normal releases; otherwise only return pre-releases if they're all that's available.

             Return a set of :class:`Distribution` instances and a set of problems.